CensoredUsername/dynasm-rs/doc/langref_riscv.md

 `auipc rd, imm` is the special instruction that allows for 32-bit PC-relative jumps and address generation in RISC-V. It functions by loading the current program counter, adding an immediate to it, and storing it to the destination register.
 However, this immediate only contains the upper 20 bits of a signed 32-bit value.
 The lower 12 bits of this address are then intended to be provided by instructions like `addi` and `addiw`, the offset in `jalr`, or the memory reference offset in load/store instructions.

 This does raise a problem in that these offsets are signed.
-Therefore, one cannot simply mask the higher bits of an offset and pass that to `auipc`, and then pass the lower bits too any of these instructions.
+Therefore, one cannot simply mask the higher bits of an offset and pass that to `auipc`, and then pass the lower bits to any of these instructions.
+The immediate passed to `auipc` must be biased by 0x800 before masking it.
 To ensure that such a sequence works correctly, dynasm-rs performs the needed adjustment for the user, provided the full immediate (or label) is passed to `auipc`.

-This results in the following behaviour, where the immediate is rounded to the 12th bit before being masked:
+This results in the following behaviour for `auipc`:

 - `auipc rb, 0x12345000`: `rb = pc + 0x12345000`
 - `auipc rb, 0x123457FF`: `rb = pc + 0x12345000`